Researchers around the world are looking at better ways to diagnose and treat rare cancers.

 We have a complete set of genes in almost every healthy cell in our body.
 This is called a genome.
 The genome is made of DNA (genetic code) and is the body’s instruction manual.
 It tells the body how to make, run and repair itself.

 The study of the genome is becoming an important part of cancer research.
-This is because cancer is linked to changes in the genome.
+This is because scientists link cancer to changes in the genome.
+Researchers are looking at cancer cells, as well as healthy cells in each person.

-The 100,000 Genome project is being run by the Department of Health and is in the early stages.
-At the moment it is focusing on some rare diseases and some types of cancer.
+The Department of Health is running the 100,000 Genome project.
+At the moment, it is focusing on some rare diseases and some types of cancer.
 As well as common cancers, this includes rare cancers, such as sarcoma and brain tumours.

 The researchers aim to study 50,000 genomes from 25,000 people with cancer.
 They will also collect information about their diagnosis and treatment.